Frequently Asked Questions - NOT-OD-23-031

 - Any individual related by blood or affinity whose close association with the employee is the equivalent of a family relationship.

-A primary caregiver is defined as an individual providing the majority of care, support or guardianship to another individual.
+A primary caregiver is defined as an individual providing the majority of care, support, or guardianship to another individual.
+For applications that identify primary caregiving as the critical life event, a description of the types of activities associated with this responsibility should be described.

-11. Do K awardees need to be in a reduced effort OR reduced appointment status to be considered for supplement funds?
+11. Do I need to address reduced effort OR reduced appointment status on my K-award in my supplement application?

-In circumstances in which the critical life event is pending/expected to occur during the project period, or has occurred in the recent past (typically defined in the past year), the supplement request must address if a temporary reduction in effort has occurred (see NIHGPS 184.108.40.206 Temporary Adjustments to the Percent Effort Requirement).
-The supplement application should tell NIH how the requested support will assist the candidate to complete their research project and state clearly that the requested supplement is not overlap or duplicate support.
+In circumstances in which the critical life event is pending/expected to occur during the project period, or has occurred in the recent past (typically defined in the past year), the supplement request must address if a temporary reduction in effort has occurred (see NIHGPS 18.104.22.168 Temporary Adjustments to the Percent Effort Requirement).

 12. Is personal illness/critical condition considered a qualifying critical life event for these supplements?

 A serious personal health issue or illness and/or debilitating condition(s) is a qualifying critical life event.
-The term serious personal health issues or illness and/or debilitating conditions has the same meaning as used in OPM'sexternal link regulations for administering the Family and Medical Leave Act of 1993 (FMLA).
+The term serious personal health issues or illness and/or debilitating conditions has the same meaning as used in OPM's regulations for administering the Family and Medical Leave Act of 1993 (FMLA).
 That definition includes such conditions as cancer, heart attacks, strokes, severe injuries, Alzheimer's disease, pregnancy, and childbirth.
-The term serious personal health issues or illness and/or debilitating conditions is not intended to cover short-term conditions for which treatment and recovery are very brief.
+The term serious personal health issues or illness and/or debilitating conditions does not cover short-term conditions for which treatment and recovery are very brief.
 The common cold, influenza, earaches, upset stomach, headaches (other than migraines), routine dental or orthodontia problems, etc., are not serious health conditions unless complications arise.
-For example, for most individuals who contracted H1N1, this influenza did not rise to the level of a serious health condition.
+For example, for most individuals who contracted H1N1, this influenza does not rise to the level of a serious health condition.

 13. Are COVID-19 related events considered a qualifying critical life event for these supplements?

 COVID-19 related events are generally not considered a qualifying critical life event for NHLBI supplements.
-Primary caregiving for an immediate family member with prolonged recovery from COVID-19 may qualify as a critical life event.
-For all other pandemic related impacts to productivity, please see NOT-OD-20-086 (Flexibilities Available to Applicants and Recipients of Federal Financial Assistance Affected by COVID-19).
+However, primary caregiving for an immediate family member with prolonged recovery from COVID-19 may qualify as a critical life event.
+For all other pandemic related impacts to productivity, view NOT-OD-20-086 (Flexibilities Available to Applicants and Recipients of Federal Financial Assistance Affected by COVID-19).

 15. Are institutional K awardees (e.g., K12, KL2, etc.) eligible for this supplement?